 The Omicron Variant wreaked havoc from December through much of February in the US, case numbers then dropped quickly, and now, the numbers are up again.

--At this time, international travel needs to be carefully considered if you are unvaccinated.
+-International travel still needs to be carefully considered, even if you are fully vaccinated.

--Please check for updated information regarding entrance requirements (testing and COVID vaccination) through your destination country’s official website.
-Go to the US.
-Department of State for country-specific travel advisories related to COVID.
-For more general COVID and COVID-testing information, visit the CDC site: International Traveler’s COVID-19 Testing Requirements.
+-Please check for updated specific information regarding entrance requirements (testing and COVID vaccination) through your destination country’s official website.
+You may also go to the US Department of State for country-specific travel advisories related to COVID.
+Some countries are relaxing vaccine and testing requirements, others are not.

 (Dr. Klapowitz will review COVID information with you further on your travel medicine consultation visit.)

 -Multiple countries have developed vaccinations.
 Moderna, Pfizer/Biontech, and Johnson & Johnson have all received authorization by the FDA in the United States.
 An excellent review of the components (“ingredients”) of these three COVID-19 vaccinations can be found here: Vaccine Ingredients.

 -BOOSTERS: For people vaccinated with Pfizer or Moderna, a 4th booster vaccine with either shot is recommended four months after your first booster age 18+.
 For immunocompromised people, this booster is recommended age 12 and over.
 (CDC Recommendations for Immunocompromised Patients).